It is essential to prebook to guarantee your tickets.

 The minimum group size is 15.
 We don’t have a maximum size but do talk to us if you have any concerns.

-Yes we do – let us know the details when you arrive at the booking desk.
+For school visits, yes we do – let us know the details when you arrive at the booking desk.

 Yes, our Education Team give talks, but you’ll need to book one with your trip.
 Click here for information on Education Talks.
 Information on talks is featured within the schools section.